+For UC Recruit, please go to the UC Recruit information webpage (link) to access user guides for Search Committee members.
+Alternatively, a help button is available within the UC Recruit system.
 As of July 7, 2017, all search committee members are required to complete two (2) educational activities before a search can move forward.

-The following must be completed for Searches for Ladder Rank Faculty and Searches for Other Academics.
+The following must be completed for all academic searches.

 "Equal Employment, Affirmative Action and the Academic Hiring Process" (online) - all search committee members must take the online tutorial in the Learning Management System (LMS).
-It is located under "Recruitment and Selection".

-The following must be completed for Searches for Ladder Rank Faculty.
-"Promoting Faculty Diversity" (in-person) - completion of "Equal Employment, Affirmative Action and the Academic Hiring Process" is a pre-requisite for attendance.
+The following must be completed for searches for senate faculty.
+"Promoting Faculty Diversity" (in-person/Zoom) - completion of "Equal Employment, Affirmative Action, and the Academic Hiring Process" is a pre-requisite for attendance.